-In a strict Nash equilibrium (Section 2.7.8) no player's equilibrium action is weakly dominated: every non-equilibrium action for a player yields her a payoff less than does her equilibrium action, and hence does not weakly dominate the equilibrium action.
+In a strict Nash equilibrium (Section 2.7.8) no player's equilibrium action is weakly dominated: for every player, the payoff to each nonequilibrium action is less than her equilibrium payoff, so that no nonequilibrium action weakly dominates her equilibrium action.

 Can an action be weakly dominated in a nonstrict Nash equilibrium?
 Definitely.
-Consider the games in Figure 46.1.
+Consider the games in Figure 47.2.
 In both games B weakly (but not strictly) dominates C for both players.
-But in both games (C,C) is a Nash equilibrium: given that player 2 chooses C, player 1 cannot do better than choose C, and given that player 1 chooses C, player 2 cannot do better than choose C. Both games also have a Nash equilibrium, (B,B), in which neither player's action is weakly dominated.
-In the left-hand game this equilibrium is better for both players than the equilibrium (C,C) in which both players' actions are weakly dominated, whereas in the right-hand game it is worse for both players than (C,C).
+But in both games (C, C) is a Nash equilibrium: given that player 2 chooses C, player 1 cannot do better than choose C, and given that player 1 chooses C, player 2 cannot do better than choose C. Both games also have a Nash equilibrium, (B, B), in which neither player's action is weakly dominated.
+In the left-hand game this equilibrium is better for both players than the equilibrium (C, C) in which both players' actions are weakly dominated, whereas in the right-hand game it is worse for both players than (C, C).